owlbarn/tutorial/book/algodiff/README.md

-### Example 6: Computation Graph of VGG-like Neural Network
+### Example: Computation Graph of VGG-like Neural Network

 Let's define a VGG-like neural network as below.